utahnu/obs_dev/hist221/07 World War II and the Emergence of American Dominance.md

 - 50 million men are registered
 - 10 million men are drafted into the military

-> "So I appeal to the owners pof plants, to the managers, to the eworkers, to our own governmetn employees to put every ounce of effort into producing these munitions swiftly and without stint...As planes and ships and guns and shells are produced, your government...can then determine how  best to use them to defend this hemisphere...We must be the great arsenal of demoracy.
-Ibelieve that the Ais powers are not going to win the war...
-We have no excuse for defeatism...I have the profound conviction that the American people are noe  determined democratic faith"
+> So I appeal to the owners of plants, to the managers, to the workers, to our own government employees to put every ounce of effort into producing these munitions swiftly and without stint. . .
+As planes and ships and guns and shells are produced, your government . . . can then determine how best to use them to defend this hemisphere. . .
+We must be the great arsenal of democracy.
+I believe that the Axis powers are not going to win this war. . .
+We have no excuse for defeatism. . .
+I have the profound conviction that the American people are now determined to put forth a mightier effort than they have ever yet made to ==increase our production of all the implements of defense, to meet the threat to our democratic faith.=="
 >
 > \- Franklin Delano Roosevelt - 1940 Radio Address

-- [ ] Complete FDR's 1940 radio quote
+- [x] Complete FDR's 1940 radio quote

 ---